harriedegroot/nl.hdg.mqtt/README.md

 The `v1.5` [branch](https://github.com/harriedegroot/nl.hdg.mqtt/tree/version1.5) will remain and can be manually installed on Homey using [`athom-cli`](https://www.npmjs.com/package/athom-cli).

 ## Future
-- Additional installation info, tutorials & how-to's.
-- Trigger flows.
+- Trigger flows
-- Create the abillity to listen to app flow triggers.
+- Create the abillity to listen to app flow triggers
 - Discover devices from external apps (& create virtual devices?)
 - Expand the insights / device state broadcaster
 - Additional commands for advanced control